On the Nash Stability in the Hedonic Coalition Formation Games: Introduction

-Our work aims at considering stable strategies for hedonic coalition formation games.
-We first develop a simple decentralized algorithm finding the Nash stability in a game if at least one exists.
-The algorithm is based on \textit{the best reply strategy} in which each player decides serially his/her coalition.
-Thus, the problem is considered as a non-cooperative game.
-We consider a \textit{random round-robin} fashion where each player determines its strategy in its turn according to a \textit{scheduler} which is randomly generated for each round.
-Under this condition, we prove that the algorithm converges to an equilibrium if it exists.

-Then the fundamental question that comes is to determine which utility allocation methods may ensure a Nash-stable partition.
-We address this issue in the sequel.
+In this work, we study the following problem: having coalitions associated with their utilities, which is called as transferable utility games, we seek the answer of how must the coalition utilities be allocated to the players in order to obtain a stable coalition partition.
+The fundamental question is to determine which utility allocation methods may ensure a Nash-stable partition.
 We first propose the definition of \textit{the Nash-stable core} which is the set of all possible utility allocation methods resulting in Nash-stable partitions.
-We show that efficient utility allocations where the utility of a group is completely shared between his/her members, may have no Nash-stable partitions with some exceptions.
-Rather, we proved that relaxing the efficiency condition may ensure the non-emptyness of the core.
-Indeed we prove that if the sum of players' gains within a coalition is allowed to be less than the utility of this coalitionn then a Nash-stable partition always exist.
+We show that efficient utility allocations where the utility of a group is completely shared between his/her members, may have no Nash-stable partitions with only a few exceptions.
+Rather, we prove that relaxing the efficiency condition may ensure the non-emptiness of the core.
+Indeed, we prove that if the sum of players' gains within a coalition is allowed to be less than the utility of this coalition, then a Nash-stable partition always exists.